 ON THIS PAGE: You will read about the scientific research being done to learn more about thymoma and thymic carcinoma and how to treat them.
 Use the menu to see other pages.

 Doctors are working to learn more about thymic tumors, ways to prevent them, how to best treat them, and how to provide the best care to people diagnosed with thymoma or thymic carcinoma.
 The following areas of research may include new options for people with a thymic tumor through clinical trials.
 Always talk with your doctor about the best diagnostic and treatment options for you.

 Different combinations of treatments.
-For people with advanced thymoma or thymic carcinoma that has not been previously treated, researchers are looking at combining chemotherapy with radiation therapy before surgery.
-Also, researchers are looking at combining chemotherapy with the targeted therapy drug cetuximab (Erbitux) before surgery.
+For people with advanced thymoma or thymic carcinoma that has not been previously treated, researchers are looking at combining chemotherapy with radiation therapy or chemotherapy with targeted therapy before surgery.
 The goal is to increase the effectiveness of chemotherapy and make surgery possible for more people with advanced thymoma.